WebAssembly/spec/spectec/test-prose/TEST.md

 3. Do nothing.

 Step_pure/select
-1. Assert: Due to validation, a value of value type I32 is on the top of the stack.
+1. Assert: Due to validation, a value is on the top of the stack.
 2. Pop the value (I32.CONST c) from the stack.
 3. Assert: Due to validation, a value is on the top of the stack.
 4. Pop the value val_2 from the stack.